 - Internal training courses they can go on or opportunities for mentoring

-- a career route they go on through the company to rise through the company
+- A career route they go on to rise through the company

 Create a clear plan with the employee and include timeframes.

 You can review how the plan is going every so often (i.e. annually) and adjust the plan accordingly.

 Working with your staff to develop a career path you will find that they engage far better in the workplace and you will find that staff are more motivated and furthermore, you end up with a better qualified and knowledgeable workforce.

 5. Offer workplace wellness

 There are some very simple and inexpensive things I have seen introduced in some companies that aid wellness and wellbeing and that bring a feel-good factor to the workplace.